manticoresoftware/manticoresearch/manual/Starting_the_server/Manually.md

 C:\WINDOWS\system32> C:\Manticore\bin\searchd.exe --install
    --config C:\Manticore\manticore.conf --iostats
 ```
 * `--delete` removes the service from the Microsoft Management Console and other places where services are registered, after previously installed with `--install`.
-Note, this does not uninstall the software or delete the indexes.
+Note, this does not uninstall the software or delete the tables.
 It means the service will not be called from the services systems, and will not be started on the machine's next start.
 If currently running as a service, the current instance will not be terminated (until the next reboot, or until `searchd` is called with `--stop`).
 If the service was installed with a custom name (with `--servicename`), the same name will need to be specified with `--servicename` when calling to uninstall.
 Example:
 ```bat
 C:\WINDOWS\system32> C:\Manticore\bin\searchd.exe --delete
 ```